Updated: Jul 12

 Because of misleading claims or a lack of evidence, you're facing disciplinary action.

 You have been denied access to services or training that could help you maintain a high standard of work or advance in your field.

-If you've been retaliated against, or if your wrongful termination had been an act of retaliation, you should be consulting with an Employment Attorney in Los Angeles.
+If you've been retaliated against, or if your wrongful termination had been an act of retaliation, you should be consulting with a vetted Los Angeles wrongful termination attorney.
 Your lawyer should be able to tell the exact legal consequences of your unfair firing, including the laws and the employment rights that were violated.

 What Can You Get From A Successful Wrongful Termination Settlement?

-Employees in California who have been unlawfully terminated have a number of options.
+Employees in California who have been unlawfully terminated have several options.
 You might have the grounds to claim for the following damages:

 Lost earnings (back pay)